vectra-ai-research/derf/README.md

-# DeRF
+# The DeRF

 ![Terraform](https://img.shields.io/badge/terraform-%235835CC.svg?style=for-the-badge&logo=terraform&logoColor=white) ![Last-Commit](https://img.shields.io/github/last-commit/vectra-ai-research/derf)          ![Maintainer](https://img.shields.io/badge/maintainer-@KatTraxler) ![Downloads](https://img.shields.io/github/downloads/vectra-ai-research/derf/total)

 Read the [Full Documentation](docs/index.md)

-DeRF (Detection Replay Framework) is "[Stratus Red Team](https://github.com/DataDog/stratus-red-team)" As A Service, allowing the emulation of offensive techniques and generation of repeatable detection samples from a UI - without the need for End Users to install software, use the CLI or possess credentials.
+DeRF (Detection Replay Framework) is an "Attacks As A Service" framework, allowing the emulation of offensive techniques and generation of repeatable detection samples from a UI - without the need for End Users to install software, use the CLI or possess credentials in the target environment.

 ## Deployment